tf-encrypted/tf-encrypted/README.md

 # Development and Contribution

 TF Encrypted is open source community project developed under the Apache 2 license and maintained by a set of core developers.
 We welcome contributions from all individuals and organizations, with further information available in our [contribution guide](./docs/CONTRIBUTING.md).
-We invite any organizations interested in [partnering](#organizational-contributions) with us to reach out via [email](mailto:contact@tf-encrypted.io) or [Slack](https://join.slack.com/t/tf-encrypted/shared_invite/enQtNjI5NjY5NTc0NjczLWM4MTVjOGVmNGFkMWU2MGEzM2Q5ZWFjMTdmZjdmMTM2ZTU4YjJmNTVjYmE1NDAwMDIzMjllZjJjMWNiMTlmZTQ).
+We invite any organizations interested in [partnering](#organizational-contributions) with us to reach out via [email](mailto:contact@tf-encrypted.io).

 Don't hesitate to send a pull request, open an issue, or ask for help!
-You can do so either via [GitHub](https://github.com/tf-encrypted/tf-encrypted) or in our [Slack channel](https://join.slack.com/t/tf-encrypted/shared_invite/enQtNjI5NjY5NTc0NjczLWM4MTVjOGVmNGFkMWU2MGEzM2Q5ZWFjMTdmZjdmMTM2ZTU4YjJmNTVjYmE1NDAwMDIzMjllZjJjMWNiMTlmZTQ).
 We use [ZenHub](https://www.zenhub.com/extension) to plan and track GitHub issues and pull requests.

 ## Individual contributions